iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> It stopped working<br> :date: __2021-06-04 13:57:28__

+> Brisk walk is debatable.
+Sometimes you almost need to run to clock up minutes.
+I walk on the flat as going up hill is slower and does not register brisk minutes.
+I do like the rewards as trophies and these are a good motivator.<br> :date: __2021-05-30 17:39:05__

 > Doing the same circuit in the same time (30 minutes) gives different minutes of brisk walks eg from 30 mins down to 22.
 That's the same distance in the same time give or take 20 seconds.
 Forces you to adopt an unhealthy posture in order to walk fast enough to register a brisk walk.<br> :date: __2021-05-30 01:28:05__